 Arrangements should be made before settlement for the transfer of gas, electricity and telephone accounts.
 These matters will always be the responsibility of the buyer, even if a solicitor is engaged.

 At settlement, the balance of the purchase monies is handed over in return for the relevant transfer documents (if these have not already been received).
 The buyer is entitled to receive possession of the premises by receiving the keys to the property at the same time.
-As previously mentioned, the title deed will remain with the Department of Natural Resources and Mines.
-The owner may request a duplicate title, but any mortgagee must consent.

 After completion, the buyer or the buyer’s lender (where finance has been provided in exchange for the grant of a mortgage) will attend to the registration of the transfer, with the buyer becoming the legal owner upon registration subject to a registered mortgage where finance has been provided.